 When construction of the cathedral and friary commenced in 1097 a canal was cut from the river, along the line of what is now the Lower Close, to the building site.
 Building materials, much of it stone from Caen in Normandy and timber from the Baltic, were brought by barge from the North Sea through Yarmouth and up the rivers Yare and Wensum to be delivered, via the canal, directly to the site.
 A flint faced, arched watergate, still standing, was added in the fifteenth century and the canal continued to be used as a means of delivering peat for heating and provisions to the friars until the dissolution of the monasteries in the reign of Henry VIII.
 The adjoining house, at one time an inn but now a private residence, was built in the sixteenth century.
-The canal was filled in during the late eighteenth century.
+The canal, shown here in an engraving of c.1780, was filled in during the late eighteenth century.

 Today the watergate and house, known collectively as Pull's Ferry, present one of the most iconic views of Norwich.
 The name is derived from the ferry which crossed the river at this point and from John Pull, who was the ferrymaster from 1796 until his death in 1841 and was licensee of the inn.
 The ferry was popular after the First World War as a shortcut across the river on match days for the supporters of Norwich City Football Club – The Canaries – on their way to the club's ground – The Nest – which was located in a disused quarry off Rosary Road, only a short walk from the river.
 The club moved to a new ground at its present location in Carrow Road in 1935 and the ferry ceased operation in 1943.